Advertisement

 Research has found that discovering breast cancer early, before it advances, can increase quality of life and chances of survival.
 Between 2009 and 2015, the five-year survival rate for localized breast cancer—cancer that hasn’t extended beyond the breast—was about 99 percent, according to the National Cancer Institute.
 When the cancer was classified as distant, meaning it spread to other parts of the body such as the liver and lungs, the five-year survival rate dropped to 29 percent.

-young woman at the doctor
+young person at the doctor

 3 / 8